ScienceDB-REST/express_route_gen_js/README.md

 # express_route_gen_js
-Provides commands to auto-generate CRUD routes for models with Expressjs
+Provides commands to auto-generate CRUD routes for models with Expressjs.
+This is Ruby-on-Rails or SailsJS like controller scaffolding.
+See [this blog](http://mherman.org/blog/2015/10/22/node-postgres-sequelize/#.WDcA0qIrLVr) for more details.

 ## Usage: